Last fact-checked: 9 February 2020.

 Bangkok is a premier destination for dental tourists – its infrastructure, world-class facilities and state-of-the-art clinics consistently delivering quality dentistry.

-Widespread air-travel and cross-border training has led to dentists throughout Thailand pursuing qualifications at prestigious universities abroad as well as membership of international societies such as the International Congress of Oral Implantologists.
+Widespread air-travel and cross-border training have led to dentists throughout Thailand pursuing qualifications at prestigious universities abroad as well as membership of international societies such as the International Congress of Oral Implantologists.
 Dental implant patients can be assured their Bangkok dentist’s training and qualifications are certainly on a par with dentists at home.

 Moreover, as clinics aim to deliver ever-higher standards across every aspect of their services, including hygiene and safety standards, more are gaining accreditation with international organizations.
 A number of our Bangkok clinics are accredited with, for example, the International Organization for Standardization (ISO).